 It holds the vision that ‘our nations will be welcoming places of safety for all and proud to offer sanctuary to people fleeing violence and persecution’.
 Succeeding in this vision requires us to promote greater understanding and recognition of the ways in which people seeking sanctuary enrich society.

 The Universities of Sanctuary initiative currently engages with sanctuary seekers in multiple activities, including learning and teaching, student support, delivery of events such as UEA Refugee week, research projects, partnerships with community organisations and through the UEA scholarship programme.

 UEA Sanctuary Scholarship programme

-UEA is committed to helping reduce the barriers to participation in higher education faced by those seeking asylum in the UK and is pleased to off the following scholarships.
-Details of the eligibility criteria for all three types of scholarships can be found at www.ueasanctuary.org.
+UEA is committed to helping reduce the barriers to participation in higher education faced by those seeking asylum in the UK.
+We are pleased to offer the following scholarships.